 The Agenda 2030 is nationally coordinated by the Lithuanian Ministry of Environmental Affairs but there is no clear policy on the implementation of SDGs.
-In 2018, Lithuania will present a voluntary national review (VNR) at the High Level Political Forum (HLPF).
+In 2018, Lithuania presented for the first time the voluntary national review (VNR) at the High Level Political Forum (HLPF).

 The Agenda 2030 is available in the Lithuanian language.
-NGOs were invited to coordination meeting on the SDGs and also presented with draft version of the VNR for comments.
-It remains to be seen to what extent these comments will be taken into account.
-So far, NGOs were not invited to be a member of the Lithuanian delegation to the HLPF.
+NGOs were invited to coordination meetings on the SDGs and also presented comments to the draft version of the VNR.
+NGOs were not invited to be a member of the Lithuanian delegation to the HLPF.

 Localizing SDGs through Capacity Building: mission possible

 By NGO Diversity Development Group (DDG) Localizing SDGs through Capacity Building (LoCaB) project was implemented from June –…Read more